Bonaparte003/portifolio_project/README.md

 ## About Page

-The about page provides a brief introduction about myself, UTERAMAHORO Avellin Bonaparte, and my background as a Software Engineer.
+The about page provides a brief introduction about myself, UTERAMAHORO Avellin Bonaparte, and a welcome message.

 ## Projects Page